The East Yorkshire Regiment

 “Northumberland Fusiliers” Officers Post 1881 (Ryan fig.166)

-“Northumberland Fusiliers” Officers Post 1881 variation (Ryan fig.166)
+“Northumberland Fusiliers” Officers Post 1881 variation (Ryan fig.167)

 This is an extremely rare variation of the normal fig.166 clasp, it has much smaller/squashed lettering and knight with a much larger head to normal with his face visor down.
-I suspect this is a very early version of fig.166.

 Volunteer Battalion, with gilt central device, motto title missing